TESOL Certificate Program

 - Submit the online application at https://choose.bgsu.edu/graduate/.
 Once there, click “Apply Now” and complete the online application for admission.
 NOTE: (When you reach 'enrollment options', there is a link which says: 'select my area of study'.
 Clicking that brings up the list of possible degrees and certificates.
 The TESOL certificate is near the bottom of that list.

-- a statement of purpose (submitted to the English Department)
+- Submit a statement of purpose (to the Department of English).

-- demonstrate sufficient command of spoken and written English to complete the coursework by interview with the program director or ESOL director or assistant director as applicable
+- Demonstrate sufficient command of spoken and written English to complete the coursework by interview with the ESOL program coordinator or ESOL director or assistant director as applicable.

 Any piece of the application intended for the Department of English should be sent to: